Cage the Elephant: Thank You, Happy Birthday (2011–2012)

 Throughout the year, Cage the Elephant supported the album by playing live.
 The group landed multiple late night shows, such as the Late Show with David Letterman and The Tonight Show with Jay Leno.
 Cage the Elephant also landed the bill for music festivals such as Coachella and the Glastonbury Festival.
 On August 6, 2011, Cage the Elephant performed at the Kansas Speedway for the first annual Kanrocksas music festival.
 In the later half of the year, the band supported the Foo Fighters, who were on tour supporting their new album Wasting Light.
 In October, drummer Jared Champion's appendix suddenly burst, requiring immediate medical attention.
 Dave Grohl, the Foo Fighters' frontman and former drummer of Nirvana, temporarily filled in for Champion while he was recuperating.

 The band's hit song "Shake Me Down" was nominated for a MTV Video Music Award for Best Rock Video in September 2011.

 The group's audience expanded widely throughout 2011.
 Although they were formed in the 2000s, the band earned the top spot in Rolling Stones "Reader's Poll: The Best New Artist of 2011".
 The band Sleeper Agent, another Bowling Green music group and close friends with Cage the Elephant, came in second place.
 The magazine also named Thank You, Happy Birthday as the 15th best album of the year.
 That year, Cage the Elephant and Manchester Orchestra embarked on a co-headlining tour with Sleeper Agent as the opening band.

-In January 2012, the band released the album Live from The Vic in Chicago, recorded during their 2011 tour, and also toured with the Big Day Out music festival.
+In January 2012, the band released their first live album Live from The Vic in Chicago, recorded during their 2011 tour, and also played at the Big Day Out music festival.